 The Empire was founded in 321 BCE by Chandragupta Maurya, who conquered the Nanda Dynasty and from there began expanding his power across central and western India.
 The Empire stretched to the north along the natural boundaries of the Himalayas and to the east, stretching into the present day Assam.

 To the west, it reached beyond modern Pakistan and also included Baluchistan in Persia along with most part of today’s Afghanistan, including the modern Herat and Kandahar provinces.

-The Empire was expanded into India's central and southern regions by Emperor Bindusara, but excluded a small portion of unexplored trial and forested regions near Kalinga.
+The Empire was expanded into India’s central and southern regions by Emperor Bindusara but excluded a small portion of the unexplored tribal and forested regions near Kalinga.
 Following the conquest of Kalinga in a major war, Ashoka ended the military expansion of the empire.

 The kingdoms of Pandya and Cheras in southern India thus preserved their independence and also accepted the supremacy of the Mauryan emperor.
 The Mauryan Empire is considered one of the greatest periods in Indian history.

 Under Chandragupta and his successors, domestic as well as foreign trade, agriculture and economic activities flourished and expanded across India, with the creation of a single and efficient system of finance, administration, and security.

 After the Kalinga War, the Empire experienced half a century of peace and security under Ashoka.
 Under him, India was a prosperous and stable empire of great economic and military power whose political influence and trade extended across West and Central Asia and Europe.